Learning logic programs by discovering higher-order abstractions

-The second type of constraint connects the refactoring-selection variables $r_a^d$ that refer to the same abstraction.
-These constraints state that the abstraction-selection variable $s_a$ is true if and only if the abstraction $a$ is used to refactor at least one definition.
-For each abstraction $a \in A$, \name{} builds the constraint:
+Second, for each abstraction $a \in \mathcal{A}(P)$, \name{} uses a constraint to ensure that the variable $s_a$ is true if and only if an instantiation of $a$ is used to refactor at least one definition\footnote{The OR-tools solver that we use treats Boolean variables as integer variables with domain $\{0, 1\}$.
+Therefore, both arithmetic and Boolean operators apply to them.}: